jli40-smith/CSC120-A7/reflection.md

 **House**
 * I overloaded the constructor in House.java so that default houses with no elevator and no dining room could be created without needing to pass in any information.
-* I overloaded the moveIn() method so that it takes an integer, and the method adds "Student 1, Student 2, ... , Student n" to the House.
-This would be useful for adding a specific number of unnamed students to a House to reserve spots.
+* I overloaded the moveIn() method so that it takes an integer n and adds "Student 1, Student 2, ... , and Student n" to the House.
+This would be useful for adding a specific number of anonymized students to a House or for reserving spots in a House with placeholder students.

 **Library**
 *
 **Cafe**
 *